caroleatierney/Movie_Review/README.md

 if you want to clear the console each time, use console.clear();

-Database is through RapidAPI: Movie Database IMDb

-Switched to $5 a month because went over 1,000 in 3 days.
-Already at 1,800.
-Everytime you make a change it fetches twice.

 ### Coding Steps:
 - Using what you've learned this week, create a page of an application that enables users to vote and leave reviews on movies.
 - All data necessary for this assignment, including Movies and Reviews, can be pulled from an API or you can create the Movies and their Reviews yourself.